repoalpha/C-face-and-eye-detector/README.md

 step 27. make

+## Comclusions

 Its all too easy.
-No fancy IDE, no project folder tree’s.
-Sure I could have condensed it by putting links straight into GitHub, but this way you can ‘twist the plot’ to suit your arrangement.
+No fancy IDE, no project folder tree.
+Sure I could have condensed it by putting links straight from GitHub, but this way you can ‘twist the plot’ to suit your arrangement.
+The source files are included for the raspberry pi in this repository.

 So you should on a Mac, or if you have a usb camera on your raspberry pi, see your face in a circle with your eye’s circled as per the images at  https://docs.opencv.org/3.3.1/db/d28/tutorial_cascade_classifier.html